vkrasnoselskikh/mac-wallpapers/README.md

-# Command for install wallpaper from Bing
+# Command line tool to install Bing wallpapers on a Mac.

 ## Usage